HariKrishna-9885699666/sheetwise/README.md

 3. **Use test data** - test with sample data first
 4. **Regular backups** - Google Sheets has version history
 5. **Revoke if needed** - visit Google Account permissions
+6. **Clear cache if needed** - browser's IndexedDB can be cleared via DevTools

 ---